Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - The default bridge network does not have this auto DNS resolution, the work around being to use the --link list when creating a container (see $ docker container create --help) to link the container to another, so its easier to just create a custom VPN.

-# WORKING WITH DOCKER IMAGES
+# Working with Docker Images
 - An image is the app binaries(No kernel or kernel modules such as drivers), its dependancies and the metadata about the image and how to run it.
 - Officially though it is, an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
 - The kernel that runs the image (via containers) is provided by the host.